bic-berkeley/psych-214-fall-2016/rotation_2d_3d.rst

 Rotations in three dimensions
 *****************************

 Rotations in three dimensions extend simply from two dimensions.
-For example, in 3D, the rotation above would be a rotation around the z axis (z stays constant, x and y change):
+Consider a `right-handed`_ set of x, y, z axes, maybe forming the x axis with your right thumb, the y axis with your index finger, and the z axis with your middle finger.
+Now look down the z axis, from positive z toward negative z.
+You see the x and y axes pointing right and up respectively, on a plane in front of you.
+A rotation around z leaves z unchanged, but changes x and y according to the 2D rotation formula above:

 .. math::